Jack Pease, 1st Baron Gainford: Political career

 Pease served as Mayor of Darlington from 1889 to 1890.
 He was elected Member of Parliament for Tyneside in 1892, a seat he held until 1900.
 He contested and won a by-election for Saffron Walden in May 1901, and represented that constituency until 1910, and Rotherham between 1910 and 1916.
 He was private secretary (unpaid) to John Morley, the Chief Secretary for Ireland, between 1893 and 1895 and a junior opposition whip between 1897 and 1905.

-When the Liberals came to power in 1905 under Sir Henry Campbell-Bannerman, Pease was appointed a Junior Lord of the Treasury (government whip).
+When the Liberals came to power in 1905 under Henry Campbell-Bannerman, Pease was appointed a Junior Lord of the Treasury (government whip).
 After H. H. Asquith became Prime Minister in 1908 he was promoted to Parliamentary Secretary to the Treasury (Chief Whip) and sworn of the Privy Council.
 In 1910 he entered Asquith's cabinet as Chancellor of the Duchy of Lancaster, a post he held until 1911, and then served under Asquith as President of the Board of Education between 1911 and 1915 and as Postmaster-General in 1916.
 In 1917 he was raised to the peerage as Baron Gainford, of Headlam in the County of Durham.

 He served on the Claims Commission in France in 1915 and between 1917 and 1920 and in Italy between 1918 and 1919 and was also a Deputy Lieutenant of County Durham and a Justice of the Peace for County Durham and the North Riding of Yorkshire.